pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <ul class="task-bullet">
         <li>

-Make a plot of the daily median :math:`NO_2` value in each of the stations.
+Make a plot of the daily mean :math:`NO_2` value in each of the stations.

 .. ipython:: python
     :okwarning: